kitihounel/fun-with-threads/readme.md

 # fun-with-threads

-This a small project used to show how threads can be used to improve performance of programs which need to do a lot of computation.s It was made for a talk about Node.js event loop during the first metup of JsBenin.
+This a small project used to show how threads can be used to improve performance of programs which need to do a lot of computations.
+It was made for a talk about Node.js event loop during the first metup of JsBenin.

-The purpose af the programs is to genarate stats about blood group for some West Africa countries.
+The purpose of the programs is to generate stats about blood group for some West Africa countries.

 # Requirements

 This code was written and tested on Ubuntu 20.04.

 The only requirement is the `pthread` lib which should be available by default on the system.

 # Data Generation